OpenMOOC/documentation/demostrator.rst

 External API Keys
 -----------------

-OpenMOOC uses external services that need a API key to run like Google Analytics or Amazon S3.
-Another services like Youtube or Vimeo don't need a API key to run.
+OpenMOOC uses external services that need an API key to run like Google Analytics or Amazon S3.
+Another services like Youtube or Vimeo don't need an API key to run.

-For *moocng*, the courses application, the important file to this is:
+For *moocng*, the courses application, the important file to change these is:

 `/home/moocng/moocng/moocng/local_settings.py`